Last updated on January 4th, 2022 at 03:24 am

 These colorful throw pillows can be made with tassels or pom poms.
 They’re fun for a child or teen’s room, on a sun porch, or any area you want to give a bright burst of color.
 There are so many possibilities!

-DIY Pom Pom and Tassel Throw Pillows
+DIY Pom Pom Trim Pillow and Tassel Throw Pillow

 You will need: